Stop! Your Lease Extension in Southwold Could Be FREE

 Increase your lease and increase your Southwold property value

-Southwold property with a lease extension is almost the same value as a freehold
+Southwold property with a lease extension has roughly the same value as a freehold

 Lender Requirement